SarahSchoonmaker/flask-image-app/README.md

 To run tests, navigate to the src directory and run: python tests/test_basic.py

-If you already have Flask and Python installed, CD into the src directory and start the server: python app.py or use the Live Server extension in Visual Studio Code to setup key shortcuts for starting and stopping the server.
+If you already have Flask and Python installed, cd into the src directory and start the server: python app.py or use the Live Server extension in Visual Studio Code to setup key shortcuts for starting and stopping the server.
 Navigate to localhost:8080.

 Live Demo: https://my-python-flask-app.herokuapp.com/